boschresearch/blech-doc/website/content/en/docs/examples/dcf77.md

 linkTitle: "DCF77 decoding"
 weight: 50
 description: >
-    A decoder for the DCF77 longwave time signal implemented in Blech on bare metal.
+    A decoder for the DCF77 longwave time signal implemented in Blech on bare metal

 ---